The Shire’s Best Boating Bays

 South West Arm

-Located inside the Royal National Park, South West Arm is the best bay if you’re looking for a shady and secluded spot to spend a day on the water.
-It is beloved by many as a popular picnic spot for families.
-Simply tie your boat to a tree or throw in an anchor, whilst you enjoy a drink in one hand and nibbles in the other.
-The freshwater creek meets with the saltwater bay and makes the tranquil waters a top fishing spot for locals.
+Nestled within the Royal National Park, South West Arm is the perfect bay for those seeking a shady, secluded spot to spend a day on the water.
+A favourite among families, it's also a popular picnic destination.
+Simply tie your boat to a tree or drop anchor, and enjoy a drink in one hand and nibbles in the other.
+Where the freshwater creek meets the saltwater bay, the tranquil waters create a top fishing spot for locals.

 Image by: Ozlndo Bushwalk